All photos by Amy Lombard

 “VICE,” I tell her.
 “I’m here to write about the event.
 Who are you with?”

-She admits she doesn’t belong to the media—she’s the family member of a carriage driver who has come to counter-protest the activists.
+She admits she doesn’t belong to the media—she’s a filmmaker and the family member of a carriage driver who has come to counter-protest the activists.

 Allie Feldman—the executive director of NYCLASS, the organization that organized the animal rights activists’ protest—finds these family member's actions inappropriate.
 She complains to me about how the family members “harass” the activists, although she makes a living encouraging people to scream at the carriage drivers.